alfonsodelarosa4/mastermind/README.md

     - to view number of guesses remaining is displayed.

 **EXTENSIONS:**
-- We are encouranged to expand the game to showcase talents and passion.
+- We are encouraged to expand the game to showcase talents and passion.

 **FEEDBACK:**
 - I realized the meaning of each value: correct number and correct location.
 After reading the examples, I made the following findings: